iZeaoGamer/GalacticPE/major.md

 - Added /altfinder search <player> - This command will allow you to globally search for alts on a player.
 Yes, this is indefinitely globally, and will most likely be on the release (if no issues arise with it).

 - We've added Client stats to MCPE!
 We're not sure if we'll keep it due to backwards incompatibility, but we're going to try and work on adding protocols for MCPE's versions.
 But the command is /cstats, and this command will allow you to check all the client's information of a player.
 Merely this information will be their current minecraft version, and how many unique players have joined the entire network, and you should be able to check by months, or days.
 This hasn't been confirmed yet, so this could change.

-- Adding support for clients from 1.9 to 1.16: This hasn't been tested, but according to server list, this server supports 1.9, but in reality, it supports 1.16.0.
-I'll most likely try to test using other versions and see if it works properly.

 ## MORE NEWS
 Bungeecord plugins now work directly in MCPE, as long as you use the proxy!
 Yay!